manasakani/maloq/README.md

 Developers: [anonimized]

 1. Set up the python environment with [use requirements.txt]
-2. Download the datasets provided at []
+2. Download the datasets provided at [provided after publication]

 To train an H2O molecule: